Little Cypress, Texas

 Little Cypress is a large unincorporated community and census designated place (CDP) in the northern area of Orange in Orange County, Texas, United States.
+As of the 2020 census, Little Cypress had a population of 1,968.
 It is part of the Beaumont-Port Arthur Metropolitan Statistical Area.
 The settlement was probably named for nearby Little Cypress Bayou and began sometime after the Civil War, when the first school was built.

-The first census figures for Little Cypress were available in 1990, when the town reported 1,050 residents.

 Demographics

 Little Cypress first appeared as a census designated place in the 2020 United States census.